Early Access 🚀 v0.3.0: New Features · Apr 19, 2026

 Dockev is the visual way to work with Docker.
 Manage containers, images, volumes, and networks — without fighting the CLI.

-Works with any Docker engine macOS · Linux · Windows Free for personal & commercial use
+Works with any Docker engine macOS · Linux · Windows

 Dockev — Compose Stats